kapil551/neogCamp-pirates-speak/README.md

-# neogCamp-wakandan-talk
+# neogCamp-pirates-speak

-Wakanda is a fictional country located in Sub-Saharan Africa created by Marvel Comics.
-It is home to the superhero Black Panther.

-This is a language translation app to convert english to wakandan language.
+This is a language translation app to convert english to pirates language.

 I have used translation api for the translation.